+20

+$$out = (1 - \beta) \times Black + \beta \times Gray$$

+(2)

-$$20 \quad out = (1 - \beta) \times Black + \beta \times Gray \tag{2}$$ where Black is a black image with the same dimensions as Gray, and $\beta$ is the image blending factor, a 2D matrix with increasing values of 1.1-1.5 from the image center to the edge.
-The operator "x" denotes element-by-element multiplication.
+where Black is a black image with the same dimensions as Gray, and β is the image blending factor, a 2D matrix with increasing values of 1.1-1.5 from the image center to the edge.
+The operator "×" denotes element-by-element multiplication.
 To avoid the vignetting extremes in the corners, only the imagery within a concentric sampling area was used to derive snow fraction (left panel of Fig. 2a).
 The key step of the snow fraction detection algorithm is the separation of dark versus bright pixels.
-To do this, an adaptive thresholding technique was applied.
-It is an approach for handling an image with unevenly distributed intensities by dividing the image into subimages and assigning different thresholds for each of the subimages (Gonzalez et al., 2002).
-The details of the adaptive thresholding are described in Appendix C. The snow fraction is then estimated by where $N{bright}$ is the number of pixels above the variable threshold, and $N{total}$ is the total number of pixels within the sampling area.
+To do this, an where N{bright} is the number of pixels above the variable threshold, and N{total} is the total number of pixels within the sampling 30 area.
 The imagery and detection results are illustrated in Fig. 2a, whereas Figure 2b shows the simultaneously measured upwelling and downwelling spectral flux.
 The uncertainties associated with the estimated snow fraction are discussed in Appendix D.